Standard production plastic

 A step up from PLA in toughness, impact resistance, and temperature performance.
 PCTG is a copolymer variant with slightly better mechanical properties.
 Both are strong general-purpose choices for functional parts that need more durability than PLA.

-Thermoplastic polyurethane is a flexible filament for parts that need controlled elasticity.
+Thermoplastic polyurethane is a flexible FDM material for parts that need controlled elasticity.
 Common applications include protective covers, bumpers, grips, gaskets, and parts that need to absorb impact or compress and return to shape.

 Acrylonitrile styrene acrylate is designed for outdoor use.
 It has strong UV resistance, good heat tolerance, and holds up better than PLA or PETG in prolonged sun and weather exposure.
 The practical choice for exterior housings, enclosures, and utility parts.